On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Constraining Stellar Population Posteriors with Prospector

 The nebular emission (emission lines and continuum) is self-consistently modeled \citep{byler17}.
 We have two parameters: the gas-phase metallicity ($Z_{\rm gas}$) and the ionization parameter ($U$).
 We assume a flat prior in log-space for the metallicity ($-2.0<\log(Z_{\rm gas}/Z_{\odot})<0.5$) and ionization ($-4<\log(U)<-1$) parameters.
 Importantly, we do not link the gas-phase metallicity $Z_{\rm gas}$ and the stellar metallicity $Z_{\star}$, i.e. $Z_{\rm gas}$ and $Z_{\star}$ are decoupled from each other.
+We choose to decouple the gas-phase from the stellar metallicity because it allows us to cover both cases where the $Z_{\rm gas}$ is smaller or larger than the $Z_{\star}$.
+Both cases are expected in the evolution of galaxies.
+Specifically, in the case of a closed-box chemical model, we expect the stellar metallicity to be always smaller than the gas-phase metallicity.
+This might be true in certain phases of the galaxy's lifetime.
+However, galaxies also accrete new gas, which typically has a lower metallicity than gas (and stars) already present in the galaxy, leading to a gas-phase metallicity that can be lower than the stellar metallicity.
+The main consequence of this assumption is an overall larger flexibility in the SED modeling, in particular in regards to the emission line strengths.

-Since the photometry probes the rest-frame $\lambda<1216~\mathrm{\AA}$ spectrum at high redshifts, we include a $z$-dependent IGM attenuation following \citet{madau95}.
+As the photometry probes the rest-frame $\lambda<1216~\mathrm{\AA}$ spectrum at high redshifts, we include a $z$-dependent IGM attenuation following \citet{madau95}.
 This includes a free parameter that scales the total IGM opacity ($f_{\rm IGM}$), intended to account for line-of-sight variations in the total opacity.
-We adopt for $f_{\rm IGM}$ a clipped Gaussian prior distribution centered on 1, with dispersion of 0.3 and clipped at 0 and 2.
+We adopt for $f_{\rm IGM}$ a clipped Gaussian prior distribution centered on 1, with a dispersion of 0.3 and clipped at 0 and 2.